legendarycode3/mastering-javaScript-course/README.md

 	which is then executed (or "called back") at a later point in time.
 This mechanism is fundamental to JavaScript's event-driven and asynchronous programming model. </br>
-	Callbacks are essential for handling asynchronous operations like fetching data or
+	Callbacks are essential for handling asynchronous operations like fetching data or waiting for user interactions, as they allow the main program to continue running

 	A function to run in the future. “fun” parameter is known as a callBack. <br/>
 	E.g 1 </br>